apache/cordova-docs/www/docs/en/dev/core/features/splashscreen/index.md

 ### `AndroidWindowSplashScreenBrandingImage`

-> :warning: this setting is currently unsupported by the Android's Splash Screen compatibility library.
+> :warning: this setting is currently unsupported.
+The core-splashscreen compatibility library, that Cordova Android relies on for providing backwards support, has not implemented this functionality.
 [See Google Android Issue Tracker](https://issuetracker.google.com/issues/194301890)

 <!--
 The splash screen's branding image.